 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Estimates are used for, but not limited to, useful lives of fixed assets, contingent earn-out receivable, related party, other intangible assets, income taxes, stock-based compensation, right-of-use assets and lease liabilities, estimates used in divestiture accounting, and useful lives of intangible assets.
+Estimates are used for, but not limited to, useful lives of fixed assets, contingent earn-out receivable, related party, income taxes, stock-based compensation, right-of-use assets and lease liabilities, and estimates used in divestiture accounting.
 Actual results may differ from those estimates.